ejnij/Godot-DialogGraphPlugin/README.md

 1) Place the 'addons' folder in your project folder.
 2) In the editor - Project -> Project Settings -> Plugins -> Change the status to 'Active'.

 *Note: the Graph Editor is on the bottom of Godot's editor, next to the Animation tab.
-You need to pull it up.
+It appears when a Manager node is selected.

 ## Usage
 The plugin has two parts, the editor and the manager, but before that is explained, lets go over the different nodes.